Are there legal requirements to hiring an employee? (Employee Series)

 Overtime Laws

-Another item to look up is required breaks for employees – this is paid and unpaid breaks.
-You can usually find this in the same area as overtime information.
+Another item you’ll want to look up is “required breaks for employees.”
+This means both paid and unpaid breaks.
+You can usually find this information in the same section of your state website as overtime.
+For example, this is on Minnesota’s state website >

 Exemption Status

 One thing to know about these laws is that it doesn’t apply to only hourly individuals.
 It can also apply to some employees who are paid salary or even commission, depending on their role.
-You’re going to need to determine for your employees is whether they are “exempt” or “non-exempt.”
+You’ll need to determine whether each of your employees is “exempt” or “non-exempt.”

-And no, you don’t get to choose whether your employees are exempt or non-exempt.
-The definitions of these two status are determined by the role the employee is performing.
+You also cannot choose whether your employees are exempt or non-exempt.
+The definitions of these are determined by the role the employee is performing.
 They are listed in the FLSA’s Exemption Criteria.
-There are also some changes looming to the criteria, so keep an eye out for that.
+There are also some changes looming to the criteria, so keep an eye out for future updates.

 The roles are generally defined for exempt employees in executive, administrative, or professional positions who are paid a salary.